JacksonK01/Legend_Of_Zelda_Remake/README.md

-In progress of a remake of the legend of zelda
+This project is a remake of the classic action-adventure game "The Legend of Zelda" originally developed by Nintendo.
+The goal is to recreate the immersive gameplay, captivating storyline, and iconic characters of the original game while leveraging modern technologies and enhancements to provide an enhanced gaming experience.